rjoleary/cs452-kernel/proposal.md

 - `Pokemon` (plural `Pokemon`) are fantasy animals each with their own unique ability.
 Probably the most famous Pokemon is Pikachu, but there are many others such as Charmander, Bulbasaur and Mew.
 - `Pokemon Trainers` travel the corners of the map in search of Pokemon.
-The collect the Pokemon in `Pokeballs` with the hope of one day "catching 'em all".
+They collect the Pokemon in `Pokeballs` with the hope of one day "catching 'em all".
 - `Pokemon Battles` take place between Pokemon trainers to determine who is the